ds5110/git-intro/conda.md

 Instructions for setting up and using conda environments

-Conda is an open-source package management system and environment management system that runs on Windows, macOS, and Linux.
+Conda is an open-source package management system and environment management system that runs on all platforms.
+But on Windows I recommend [WSL](https://learn.microsoft.com/en-us/windows/wsl/about).
+[setup.md](setup.md) has recommendations for general setup.

 ## 1. Use miniconda